-In 2012, we were a Major Sponsor of Gateway Community College’s Annual Holiday Dinner, wherein we participated in providing new toys for children in attendance, in need, from the City of New Haven.
+Another philanthropy project in 2012: we were a Major Sponsor of Gateway Community College’s Annual Holiday Dinner, wherein we participated in providing new toys for children in attendance, in need, from the City of New Haven.

-On a frequent basis over the last five years, I have donated my latch hook pillows to two animal rescue shelters for their fundraising events.
+On a frequent basis over the last ten years, I have donated my latch hook pillows to animal rescue shelters for their fundraising events.
 One rescue is “The Animal Haven of North Haven, CT.”
 The other shelter is “Dachshund Rescue and Pet Services of Killingworth, CT.”
 My random act of kindness helps in a small way to reach the goal of finding “forever homes” for many unwanted animals.

 Another direction that I have taken is to donate my pillows to the elderly.
 Many residents in nursing homes often lead a lonely existence with few visitors.
-On multiple occasions in 2012 through 2015, I have donated five to six pillows to selected facilities such that the staff of the nursing home may choose to provide comforting gifts to the patients they felt would most benefit from having them.
+On multiple occasions in 2014 through 2019, I have donated five to six pillows to selected facilities such that the staff of the nursing home may choose to provide comforting gifts to the patients they felt would most benefit from having them.